-Apart from being an unpleasant nuisance if you step in it, fall in it or push the wheel of your wheelchair through it, dog mess can be a health hazard.
+Apart from being an unpleasant nuisance if you step in it, dog mess can be a health hazard.

 Both dog and cat faeces can contain the eggs of roundworm 'Toxicara'.
 These eggs can survive in the soil for several years.